Docena, Alabama: History

 The program of social welfare continued at full strength through the 1920s, but the company's commitment to it was tested by numerous factors that emerged during the Great Depression of the 1930s.
 The workforce at the Docena mine was reduced from over 1,000 to a total of 78 by 1933.
 The company deferred rent on the miners' houses and utilities and doled out credit at the company store (a move derided as giving out "pity slips" by the miners).

 The company's schools were turned over to the Jefferson County School System in 1932 and the social science department was dismantled the following year.

 During the Second World War, employment in Docena reached a peak of 1,228.
 These workers were more mobile and less dependent on the company for goods, services and recreation.
 In 1952 all the village real estate was sold to the John W. Galbreath Real Estate company ("America's foremost broker of company towns.") to be subdivided and sold.
 Many of the homes were remodeled or expanded by Galbreath prior to sale.
 TCI workers living in the houses were given the first option on the properties, with the company offering a financing plan to help them make the transition from renters to owners.

 On February 8, 1961, the mine shut down for good.
 In the years since, the village gradually lost most of the unique elements of its role as a model village.
 The schools were closed by the county after the mine closed.
 The club house was dismantled for home sites.
 The former ice house was purchased and renovated by Docena United Methodist Church (which itself closed in 1977).
 The old pond was drained.
 The Docena Post Office was established, later given the ZIP code 35060.
 A post office called Docena has been in operation since 1952.

 The clubhouse for African-Americans burned, along with the Masonic lodge, in 1980.
 Several of the houses have also been destroyed or dismantled.
 Others have been extensively modified or enlarged.
 Most of the privy buildings have been removed.

 The mercado, which stayed open as the Lucky Shopping Center, managed by A. J. Tortorici, closed soon after the post office was relocated to a manufactured building nearby in the late 1990s.
 The churches have remained active and a new storage building and Boy Scout meeting hall were built near the baseball field.
 The Adamsville Industrial Park, adjoining the town to the south, included a small retail strip as well as nearby opportunities for employment which have sustained the village as a residential neighborhood.

-Docena was named after a local mine, and the mine's name means "twelfth" in Spanish.